TuberculeP/Simple-Localhost-Homepage/README.md

 ## Setup

-Just download the php & db file and put it at the root folder of Laragon/Valet/Any you want
+Just download the php file and put it at the root folder of Laragon/Valet/Any you want

 Be sure to enable `fileinfo` & `sqlite` extension in your `php.ini`